Aquafina-water-bottle/jp-mining-note/docs/docs/autopa.md

 ## When Pitch Is Not Automatically Colored
 Pitch accent coloring requires a numeric position value somewhere within the card.
-This is usually found in one of two places:
+This is usually found in one of these places:

 * `PAPositions`
 * `PAOverride`
+* `AJTWordPitch` (the numeric position is automatically calculated through the HTML)

 Usually, `PAPositions` is automatically filled.